How metrics data is summarized

 The splitting operation affects both of these values at the hour, day, and month levels.
 Every split operation causes an increase in the COUNTVALUE statistic and a recomputation of the SUMQUADVALUE from the original DETAIL tables.
 Thus, any computed standard deviation or variance at the hour, day, or month levels is valid using the "effective" detail samples at that level, not exactly for the original detail samples.

-Other counts are also maintained at each level for use in the TrueSight Capacity Optimization Resource Monitor, which automatically compares the detail-level samples against thresholds or applies other rules, possibly raising alerts based on them.
-See Monitoring system resources for a description of this processing.
+Other counts are also maintained at each level for use in the Optimizer rules, which automatically compare the detail-level samples against thresholds or applies other rules, possibly raising alerts based on them.
+See Configuring alerts and recommendations for a description of this processing.

 Percentile and Other Statistics in Roll Tables